mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 ## Introduction
 The ideas in this blog are built on the MDL principle:
 > **Minimum Description Length**
-> The best model describes the data (and itself) in the fewest bits
+> The best AI model describes the data (and itself) in the fewest bits

-This essentially says "better compression leads to higher intelligence"

-If you take MDL seriously, then every current ARC-AGI solver has a fatal flaw:
-> **Fatal flaw**
-> Not compressing all available data
+This act of describing lots of data in very few "bits" (read: words) is called compression.

+MDL says that a more intelligent AI model will compresses its training dataset better

+If "compression" sounds weird anywhere, replace it with "is trained to predict"

+---
+[ARC-AGI](https://arcprize.org/play?task=3e6067c3) is a  benchmark that tests how well your AI model can solve simple spatial puzzles.

+Every AI model today fails at it.

+I claim  this is because **no AI model compresses all data sources** provided by ARC.

-Specifically, there are  3 uncompressed data sources.
+Specifically, there are  3 uncompressed sources:
-Every approach ignores at least one:
  - example input grids
  - test input grids
  - private puzzles

-Instead of fixing the flaw, solvers rely on human scaffolding (augmentations, architectures and DSLs).
+Instead of fixing this flaw, **approaches today rely on human scaffolding** (This means hardcoded data augmentations, special architectures and custom DSLs)

-This is bad: It is not scalable, is mathematically unnecessary and can backfire
+This is bad - It is not scalable, is mathematically unnecessary and can backfire

-First, let's look at the fatal flaw
+First, let's look at the

 ## Uncompressed data sources
-We'll explore each data source use this naive approach[^1]:
+We'll explore each data source use this naive approach[^1]:  <!-- wtf is this line bro -->
-> **Naive solver:**
+> **Naive AI model:**
 > Given an ARC puzzle,
-> find the shortest program $P$ such that $P(\text{Input}) = \text{Output}$ for all example pairs.
+> Find the shortest program $P$ such that $P(\text{Input}) = \text{Output}$ for all example pairs.

 This looks like MDL, but it is mathematically wrong.
 It leaves all 3 sources uncompressed